Click on a name to skip to an individual bio:

 Isuauro is interested in studying in depth the correlation between teacher inquiry in early childhood classrooms and the usage of Learning Stories as a valid strength-based evaluation tool to observe and support children's educational goals. his current goal in research is to examine the implications of using Learning Stories as an innovative observation and documentation practice to improve practice and meet QRIS and DRDP requirements in California.

-Mathew Espinosa is the Coordinator of Multilingual Literacy for Sacramento City Unified School District.
+Mathew Espinosa is Program Specialis for Educational Equity in the Elk Grove Unified School District.
 He also currently serves as Chair of the Language Collaborative for the National Council of Teachers of English.
 A life-long advocate for multilingual learners, Mathew specializes in second language acquisition and teaching.
 He has been a teacher, instructional coach, program coordinator and administrator at the elementary, secondary, university, district, and county levels in California, Hawaii, Tennessee, Hong Kong, and Chile.

 Samantha Kessler has built a career in higher education over the past decade, working in both the public and private sector, on both the east and west coasts.
 She is a first generation student, originally from Pennsylvania, but now a Bay Area resident for nearly 6 years.
 She earned a BA in Sociology and Spanish, with a minor in Women’s Studies from East Stroudsburg University, and an MA in Sociology from Lehigh University.
 During graduate school, she worked with the United Way, a non-profit agency, on a grant to improve literacy and student outcomes at a local elementary school.
 This fellowship provided hands-on experience in applied research related to socioeconomic issues impacting education.
 During this time, she developed a passion for working to improve education, with particular interest in eliminating achievement gaps of traditionally underserved student populations.
 This experience led to her first institutional research position at Warren County Community College in New Jersey, followed by another IR position at Henley-Putnam University, an online for-profit University based in San Jose.

-Currently, Samantha is serving as the Senior Research and Planning Analyst at Merritt College in Oakland.
-She has also been an adjunct instructor of Sociology for several years, teaching both online and face-to-face.
-Deeply immersed in data on a daily basis, Samantha works closely in the planning and evaluation of state and local initiatives like Student Equity, Strong Workforce and the Basic Skills Initiative, aimed at improving student outcomes through equity focused goals and activities.
-As an online instructor, her current research interests include the role of social and cultural capital in the success of online students, with a focus on first generation students.
+Currently, Samantha is Director of Institutional Effectiveness at Chabot College in Hayward.
+She also has teaching experience as an adjunct instructor of Sociology for several years, teaching both online and face-to-face formats.
+Her current research interests include policy and implementation regarding online instruction at the community college.
+She is also interested in the role of social and cultural capital in the success of online students, with a focus on first generation students.